Alfred C. Baldwin III: Watergate scandal and investigation

 Liddy's co-commander of the Watergate ops, retired CIA agent E. Howard Hunt, only refers in his autobiography to Alfred Baldwin as an anonymous "monitor" hired by McCord who Hunt purportedly never was introduced to.
 Yet Hunt relied heavily on the unknown "monitor" for walkie-talkie reports during the Watergate activities.
 On the morning of June 17, 1972, several hours after McCord and the other burglars had been apprehended in the Watergate building, Hunt said he went up to Room 723 in the Howard Johnson's Hotel and knocked on the door, which was "opened a crack" where he saw an unknown "man with a crew cut indistinctly against the dark background."
 According to Hunt, he had a brief, terse exchange with this unknown man — Baldwin — and entrusted him with the crucial task of disposing of all the electronic receiving equipment McCord and Baldwin purportedly had installed in Room 723, telling Baldwin, "I don't care if you drive the van into the river; just get the stuff out of here."
 Baldwin did remove the vehicle with all its gear from the crime scene.

 Hunt testified before the United States Senate Watergate Committee on September 25, 1973, that he suspected Baldwin of being a double agent with Democratic ties who betrayed the Watergate operation.

 Baldwin was given immunity from prosecution by the government as the star witness and never charged or convicted in relation to the Watergate scandal.
 He gave a long exclusive interview to Jack Nelson of the Los Angeles Times, which was published in October, 1972.
 This material set off a string of other investigative articles which, combined with Congressional hearings and law enforcement investigations, eventually broke open the scandal, over the next two years.

 Later career and death

 In September 1974, Baldwin became a science teacher at Sheridan Middle School in New Haven, Connecticut.
 He later served as a prosecutor for the Connecticut Superior Court from 1986 until his retirement in 1996.
 Baldwin died of cancer on January 15, 2020, at the age of 83, though his death was not widely reported until May 2022.

+In the 2023 TV mini-series White House Plumbers, he was played by Zak Orth.